Licensing of Class II nuclear facilities and prescribed equipment

 - entry into our electronic records system

 - quality assurance

 - sign-off by a designated officer

-The chart below shows the typical time it takes to perform the technical assessment of a licence application.
+The following chart shows the typical timelines to perform these steps and to issue a licence.
 The timelines assume that the application received was complete, and that no further clarification was needed on the information submitted.
 If the CNSC receives an incomplete application, the processing time will restart from the date the updated information is obtained.

 |Licence type||Processing time*|

 |Licence amendments||3 weeks or more depending on scope|

 Questions from licensees will be answered within two business days.

 Licensing and compliance decisions